leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 & = \ w_n\left(x_0, \ldots, x_n\right)w_n\left(y_0, \ldots, y_n\right).
 \end{align}

+Intuitively, it's not so hard to see why this should characterize the family of polynomials $m$: $m_n$ only appears once in the $n$th such equation as stated above, so we can solve for it.
+But there is a wrinkle.
+It appears with coefficient $p^n$ and we are working over a field $k$ of characteristic $p$.
+So we need the insight that these polynomials $m_n$ should in fact be constructed as integer polynomials which are interpreted in $k$ as a final step, rather than being native $k$-polynomials.

+Come back: some algebra to connect the equation above to the lemma.

 <!-- Retitle -->
-# Key lemma
+# A recursive construction

+Let's come back to our [key lemma](#key-lemma) above.
+Here is the precise form we prove:

+---
+**Existence lemma**.
-For Witt vectors $v, w$ with nonzero leading coefficients, we want to find a Witt vector $b$ such that $\varphi(b)\cdot v = b \cdot w$, i.e.,
+For Witt vectors $v, w$ with nonzero leading coefficients, there exists a Witt vector $b$ such that $\varphi(b)\cdot v = b \cdot w$.
+---

+This is actually only one direction of our earlier claim, but it's the direction we need.
+On the other hand, it is slightly more general, for the sake of convenience: the earlier statement effectively fixed $v = 1$.

+Let's write this out in coordinates:

 $$(b_0^p, b_1^p, \ldots) \cdot (v_0, v_1, \ldots) = (b_0, b_1, \ldots) \cdot (w_0, w_1, \ldots). \tag{\*}$$

-This is a slight generalization for convenience; the statement of the key lemma above fixed $v = 1$.
-Here $\cdot$ denotes Witt vector multiplication, so at this point we need to dive into the weeds of what this means.
-Here is the fact we'll use:

-The crucial consequence of this lemma (from the previous section) is that the constraint imposed by comparing $(n+1)$-st coefficients of $(\*)$ is polynomial.
+Here $\cdot$ denotes Witt vector multiplication, so now our investigation into this operation will come in handy.
+The crucial consequence of the "multiplication lemma" from the previous section is that the constraint imposed by comparing $(n+1)$-st coefficients of $(\*)$ is polynomial.
 Specifically, it says that

 \begin{align}
 & b^p_{n+1}v_0^{p^{n+1}} + v_{n+1}b_0 ^{p^{n+2}} + f_n(b^p_0, \ldots, b^p_n, v_0, \ldots, v_n)